Women's outfitsmart casual

 Get the proportions right

-Same cut as a white Oxford but the colour forgives a slightly fuller body — leave a thumb's width of room at the chest.
+Slim and tucked, or a size up and worn open over a white tank — light blue softens tailoring that white would sharpen.
 For the knit cardigan: skims the body without clinging; hits at the high hip; sleeve hits the wristbone or longer for the slouchier cuff-back styling.

 Why the colours work

-Warm neutrals against pastels (cream with blush, camel with butter) is the softest combination in the wardrobe.
-Reads spring-or-summer regardless of weight; lean into linen or fine merino to keep the lightness honest.
+Cream with blush, camel with butter — the softest palette in the wardrobe.
+Linen or fine merino keeps the lightness honest.

 When to wear it